Over the past few years I’ve personally built hundreds of membership sites of all shapes and sizes. Through that process, I’ve learned that:

 A “traditional” membership site is simply a website where users pay a recurring fee for access to the site's content.
 This is often written content, videos, or tutorials that users can login to access once they purchase a membership.

-Recently there’s been a huge surge in growth for membership communities.
+Recently there’s been a huge surge in the growth of membership communities.
 In this case membership fees are paid in exchange for access to online communities, where members can interact with one another.
 The value (what you’re paying membership fees for) is largely interactions that take place within the community—the network.
-These communities are often built using tools like Tribe.so, Circle.so, Discord, or Slack.
+These communities are often built using tools like Bettermode, Circle.so, Discord, or Slack.

 You might not think of software products as “membership sites,” but SaaS products operate the same way—users pay membership fees for access to a software product.